 "I am fascinated by Los Angeles because I do not understand it.
-I have been living there for 2 years and still do not know how to dialogue with it.
-I constantly look for ways to explore it, and I am always committed to doing it through dance.
+I have been living here for two years and I still do not know how to dialogue with it.
+I constantly look for ways to explore the city, and I am always committed to doing it through dance.
 Dance allows me to discover the geography, the demography and the sociology that makes the city what it is.

-In my search for varied territories I lingered on a film: L.A. plays itself from director Thom Andersen.
+In my search for diverse territories I lingered on a film: “L.A.
+Plays Itself” from director Thom Andersen.